 Students use the Activity Sheet to write answers to questions about their observations.
 Students also describe how the molecular model illustrations and animations from the lesson relate to their observations.
-Students apply reasoning from the molecular models to evidence from their observations to make and support a claim that answers the Question to Investigate about why water sinks in oil and isopropyl alcohol floats on oil.
+Students make and support a claim that answers the Question to Investigate about why salt crystals are shaped like cubes.